SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

 Note that the extension **lazily** downloads the SAPUI5 metadata needed for its features.
 This means that there may be a delay between starting VS Code and having the relevant features available.

+### Enabling offline work

+You can set up a local web server to host one or more supported versions of SAP UI5 SDK and register it in the user/workspace setting `"UI5LanguageAssistant.SAPUI5WebServer"`.
+This overrides the public CDN of SAP UI5 SDK in the extension and enables offline work with the apps having the matching hosted `"minUI5Version"` in `manifest.json`.
+When configuring local web server, make sure it responds to the exact UI5 version defined in manifest.json e.g `<your.local.web.server>/1.111.0`

+**Note**: Once online, UI5 Language Assistant also caches required resources for offline usage and performance optimization.

 ### Limitations

 #### UI5 version and framework